 The January/February 2014 Knowledge Quest theme is Beyond the Core.
 This issue offers current thinking and viewpoints on the Common Core State Standards from outside stakeholders such as staff of public instruction offices, curriculum developers, school administrators, program administrators, critics, and teachers - new grist from many mills for school librarians’ consideration.

 The Nov/Dec issue features an online exclusive from Carol Gordon.
 Read more below:

-The theme for the November/December 2013 Knowledge Quest is Dewey or Don’t We.
+The November/December 2013 Knowledge Quest theme is Dewey or Don’t We.
 This issue of KQ focuses on the issues and questions surrounding the Dewey system versus genre-fied classification.
 It features panelists from the “Hot Topics” session at the ALA Midwinter Conference.

 The Sept/Oct 2013 issue of Knowledge Quest features four online exclusives.
 Check out the following articles for more information on planning for the future.

 The September/October 2013 Knowledge Quest theme is Imagining the Future.
 This issue explores how to plan for the future.
 It outlines methods and tools school librarians can use in their programs.
 Topics include outlining your library’s mission statement, professional development planning, and planning for technology.